Casehero

 Why did Microsoft fail to capture market share beyond Windows and software?

 Microsoft’s core business was generating revenues by licensing operating systems (Windows) and software.
-Before the core business matured, MS couldn’t built capabilities to grow new businesses.
+Before the core business matured, MS couldn’t build capabilities to grow new businesses.
 Microsoft lagged behind Google’s search engine and advertisement business.

 Additionally, Microsoft (MS) was myopic, more into short-term vision.
 MS was milking the maximum cash out of its operating system (OS) and software business.
 It was slow to go for offensive diversification like competitors.

-Google had captured these capabilities by diversifying into businesses such as mail, Youtube, Chrome, and Andriod well before time (In the future, they’ll focus on ‘Other Bets’– Waymo, self-driving car, Healthcare, Verily, etc.).
+Google had captured these capabilities by diversifying into businesses such as mail, YouTube, Chrome, and Andriod well before time (In the future, they’ll focus on ‘Other Bets’– Waymo, self-driving car, Healthcare, Verily, etc.).
 It just didn’t focus on its core – search business.
-It diversified into Youtube (made it a video search engine) and generated revenues using an advertisement platform.
+It diversified into YouTube (made it a video search engine) and generated revenues using an advertisement platform.

-Google gained market share by developing the Chrome browser to reduce its dependence on other web-browsers (through Chrome users could use Google’s search engine.
-This strategy was way ahead of its time since Microsoft had a major market share and internet explorer was the default browser.
-Google would have been replaced with Bing/Live on internet explorer).
+Google gained market share by developing the Chrome browser to reduce its dependence on other web browsers (through Chrome, users could use Google’s search engine.
+This strategy was way ahead of its time since Microsoft had a major market share and Internet Explorer was the default browser.
+Google would have been replaced with Bing/Live on Internet Explorer).

 When a business matures, the only way to extract profits is by reducing costs and investing in process improvement.
 Ultimately, the competition will force the company to push down the selling price.